Welcome to Nollywood

-Welcome to Nollywood is a 2007 documentary film directed by Jamie Meltzer, which premiered at the Full Frame Documentary Film Festival, and also played at the Avignon Film Festival and the Melbourne International Film Festival in the summer of 2007.
+Welcome to Nollywood is a 2007 documentary film about the Nigerian movie industry, directed by Jamie Meltzer.
+It premiered at the Full Frame Documentary Film Festival, and also played at the Avignon Film Festival and the Melbourne International Film Festival in the summer of 2007.

 Premise

 The Nigerian film industry, known as Nollywood, has exploded in the last ten years.
 Now the most popular cinema in all of West Africa—more popular even than imports of Hollywood or Bollywood films—the Nigerian film industry has distinguished itself by shooting all films (called video films there) on digital video.
 This has allowed production schedules to be compressed (films are shot in several days) and immediately brought to market (distribution consists of bringing films to Idumota electronics market in Lagos and selling them for home viewing).
 The sheer volume of Nigerian video films is staggering: one estimate has a film being produced for each day of the year.
 Nollywood is now the third-largest film industry in the world, generating US$286 million per year for the Nigerian economy.
 And yet this vibrant, profitable industry is virtually unknown outside of Africa.

 The film looks into this newly emerging film industry, exploring its peculiar inner workings, economic challenges, and diverse array of colorful films.
 Traveling to the country’s chaotic largest city, Lagos, Meltzer spent ten weeks following three of Nigeria’s hottest directors, each different in personality and style, as they shot their films about love, betrayal, war and the supernatural.
 Welcome to Nollywood tells the stories of these three directors and their latest productions, whilst also using interviews with scholars, actors, and journalists who celebrate, in insightful and often humorous ways, the Nigerian video-film industry as a whole, its unique character and genres, as well as its impact on the culture of West Africa and Africans at home and abroad.